 The hand-wound clock in the tower was built by Smiths of Clerkenwell, who also created Big Ben at the Houses of Parliament.
 The clock was added to the tower, not as an afterthought, but much later in the game as St Peter’s crowning jewel.
 It uniquely consists of three chambers, so it is intelligently designed, beautifully built and very expensive to maintain.

 There are many WWI memorials adorning the walls, a special tribute to the brave men and women drafted from Brockley who never made it home.

-After years of planning and fundraising, St Peter’s underwent renovation by the grace of God in 2006.
-It still contains the original beautifully ornate Gothic stained windows and high arches, with the new addition of colourful modern upgrades.
+After years of planning and fundraising, St Peter’s underwent renovation in 2006.
+It still contains the original beautifully ornate Gothic stained windows and high arches, contrasting with the new addition of colourful modern upgrades.

 Brockley Parish is in the Deanery of Deptford, in the Diocese of Southwark as part of the Church of England.
 St Peter’s Brockley is led by the vicar and governed by the Parochial Church Council (PCC), who are lay members of the congregation annually elected to term.
 There are also two Southwark Pastoral Auxiliary Representatives (SPAs) who support the vicar through providing additional pastoral care in the community.